 I love to give presentations to inspire my audience to create their own art projects because I know how it feels to repress one’s calling.
 I explain how hard and yet exciting the art journey is.
-I share tips to stay focus and I encourage them to think big.
+I share tips to stay focus and I encourage listeners to think big.

 My well being and success depend on finding the right balance between my intuition and reason.
 One gives me permission to think out of the box, the other keeps me grounded.
 Although life is challenging, now I know how to reclaim my balance to aim high and stay true to my vision.